Winston Churchill: Childhood and schooling: 1874–1895

 Winston Leonard Spencer Churchill was born on 30 November 1874 at his family's ancestral home, Blenheim Palace in Oxfordshire.
 On his father's side, he was a member of the aristocracy as a descendant of John Churchill, 1st Duke of Marlborough.
 His father, Lord Randolph Churchill, representing the Conservative Party, had been elected member of parliament (MP) for Woodstock in February 1874.
 His mother was Jennie, Lady Randolph Churchill, a daughter of Leonard Jerome, an American businessman.

 In 1876, Churchill's paternal grandfather, John Spencer-Churchill, 7th Duke of Marlborough, was appointed Viceroy of Ireland.
 Randolph became his private secretary and the family relocated to Dublin.
 Winston's brother, Jack, was born there in 1880.
-For much of the 1880s, Randolph and Jennie were effectively estranged, and the brothers cared for by their nanny, Elizabeth Everest.
+For much of the 1880s, Randolph and Jennie were effectively estranged, and the brothers were cared for by their nanny, Elizabeth Everest.
 When she died in 1895, Churchill wrote "she had been my dearest and most intimate friend during the whole of the twenty years I had lived".

 Churchill began boarding school at St George's in Ascot, Berkshire, aged 7, but he was not academic and his behaviour was poor.
 In 1884, he transferred to Brunswick School in Hove, where his academic performance improved.
 In April 1888, aged 13, he passed the entrance exam for Harrow School.
 His father wanted him to prepare for a military career, so his last three years at Harrow were in the army form.
 After two unsuccessful attempts to gain admittance to the Royal Military College, Sandhurst, he succeeded.
 He was accepted as a cadet in the cavalry, starting in September 1893.
 His father died in January 1895.